aardjon/trad/doc/architecture.md

 #### `adapters`

-This part provides gateway implementations for connecting the `core` with `infrastructure` interfaces, converting the data structures coming from one part into the data structures needed by the other.
-It also defines the interface ("boundary") to the `infrastructure`.
+This part provides gateway implementations for connecting the `core` with `infrastructure` interfaces, and for managing and controlling the necessary `infrastructure`.
+It is responsible for retrieving/collecting data from the `infrastructure` parts and converts its structure into the data structures needed by the `core`.
+It also defines the interface ("boundary") to the `infrastructure` ring.

 Source location: [mobileapp/adapters](../mobileapp/adapters)